drcgjung/BAMMModels/GOVERNANCE.md

 Model Update | A request for updating an existing model New Model | A request for a new model
-Deprecate | A request for deprecating an existing model Q1-Approved | Checklist "Q1 Ready for Development" is approved.
+Deprecate | A request for deprecating an existing model MS1-Approved | Checklist "MS1 Request for Model Developement" is approved.
 When an issue gets this label, a GitHub action automatically generates a new development branch posts a reference in the issue.
-Q2-Approved | Checklist "Q2 Ready for Release" is approved.
+MS2-Approved | Checklist "MS2 Valid Model" is approved.
-Q3-Approved | Checklist "Q3 Ready for Production" is approved.
+MS3-Approved | Checklist "MS3 Release Model" is approved.
 The associated pull request can be merged to "main".
 Review Required | For this PR or issue a review is requested.
 Modeling Team | This issue or PR should be discussed in the modeling team.